equinor/flotilla/backend/README.md

 ### Run in Docker

-For the backend to work when dockerized, you need to have the client secret exposed as an environment variable named `FLOTILLA_CLIENT_SECRET`.
+For the backend to work when dockerized, you need to have the client secret exposed as an environment variable named `AZURE_CLIENT_SECRET`.
+Note that if possible to run locally without exposing this secret locally, that is preferred.
-The best way to do this is to store it in an `.env` file in the root of the flotilla repository.
+To do this, to store it in an `.env` file in the root of the flotilla repository.
 See [Using the “--env-file” option](https://docs.docker.com/compose/environment-variables/#using-the---env-file--option) for more information.

 To run the backend in docker, run the following command in the root folder of flotilla: